finnerds/postgresql/README.md

 Login into to the different instances, and check how fast databases, tables, and data is replicated.
 Check data on the 'test_replication' table with postgres query below.

-Test what was replicated
+Test (in your "read-only") standby what was replicated

      SELECT * FROM test_replication;

-Test the setup within the standby or logical replicating master
+Test the setup information of the standby or logical replicating master

      SELECT * FROM pg_stat_replication;